HOME • SEARCH • EMAIL • ABOUT

 - Juice distinctly blisters the skin.

-- In india, root is used as abortifacient and antifertility medicine; root is used as irritant, introduced into the vagina and applied directly to the neck of the uterus.
+- In India, root is used as abortifacient and antifertility medicine; root is used as irritant, introduced into the vagina and applied directly to the neck of the uterus.
+Juice of root used as powerful sudorific.

 - Taken internally, root is poisonous and acts on the stomach as an acro-narcotic or narcotico-irritant poison.
 Taken internally or applied to the genital organs, it acts as an abortifacient.

-- Juice of leaves and roots, alone or mixed with oil, used as application for rheumatism and paralysis, bubos, glandular swellings, and leprosy.
+- Juice of leaves and roots, alone or mixed with oil, used as application for rheumatism and paralysis, buboes, glandular swellings, and leprosy.

 - Roots also used for dyspepsia, piles, diarrhea, and to improve the appetite.